ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Installation Guide.md

   /home/dev02/altibase_home/bin/isql: error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory
   ```

 - In RHEL 8, the ncurses (including tinfo) library version has been changed to 6.1.
-Altibase requires ncurses 5 version files.
   The ncurses library guarantees both source-level compatibility (API) and binary compatibility (ABI) from ncurses 5 to ncurses 6.2.

   Reference : [Announcing ncurses 6.2 (invisible-island.net)](https://invisible-island.net/ncurses/announce.html#h2-release-notes)